-The offices serve as application sites for the Weatherization Assistance Program.
+The offices serve as application sites for the Weatherization Assistance Program as well as HEAP.
 This resource enables low-income families, seniors and the disabled to permanently reduce their cooling and heating bills by making their homes more energy efficient.
 Or a community action agency can help arrange grants to pay for the energy bills.
-The program can pay for a wide range of energy efficiency measures for retrofitting homes.
+The program can also pay for a wide range of energy efficiency measures for retrofitting homes.
 Any updates are based on the results of a comprehensive energy audit, which is performed on each home.
 More on New York state HELP energy bill help.

 While not administered directly by a community action agency, EmPower is another conservation program for New York residents.
 This program focuses on electricity reduction measures, but also addresses heating and cooling systems.
 All resources are focused on reducing the household’s energy burden.
 Services from EmPower are delivered by a network of private contractors and weatherization agencies.

 Get information on emergency and crisis programs in your region.
 Community action counselors provide crisis intervention services to families who are unable to meet their basic needs or who can’t pay their rental costs and pay their bills.
 The agencies work with charities and non-profits in New York such as Catholic Charities, the Salvation Army, local churches, and other non-profits.
 Area non-profits provide support for an emergency when other resources are unavailable.